BBN-Q/libaps2/doc/installation.rst

 verifying and takes several minutes.
 The backup firmware should only be programmed in the rare case BBN releases an update to the backup image.
-Should something catastrophic happen during programming (unplugging the ethernet cable) the module may drop the backup image which has a fixed IP of 192.168.2.123.
+Should something catastrophic happen during programming (unplugging the ethernet cable) the module may drop to the backup image which has a fixed IP of 192.168.2.123.

 .. rubric:: Footnotes